tomfran/typo/README.md

 ### 2.3 Dark and light mode images

-You can tags to decide if images are displayed in dark or light mode, as Github id doing for readmes.
+You can tags to decide if images are displayed in dark or light mode, as GitHub is doing for readmes.

-Let's say you have two different versions of an image, setting #dark or #light do the trick.
+Let's say you have two different versions of an image, setting `#dark` or `#light` does the trick.

 ```md
 ![skiplist](skiplist-light.png#light)